 3 What Does Hair Extension Weight Mean?

 As a rule of thumb, the thicker the hair – the heavier it is.
-Hair extension weight indicates strand and overall hair thickness.
+The hair extension weight indicates strand and overall hair thickness.
 As an example, “1g / strand” hairs are much thicker than those with “0.5g / strand” spec.

 Why?
 Because these do not come in strands but rather wefts.